-DHS for each disproportionate share hospital.
+Prospective DSH UPL Analyses: The Hospital-Specific Prospective DSH UPL Analyses are an estimate of uncompensated care costs and related revenues prepared annually by DHS for each disproportionate share hospital.
 This analysis uses historical utilization and financial data from the most recent Medicaid DSH Report and trends the data forward to estimate uncompensated care costs and related revenues for the current State Fiscal Year (SFY).
 DHS utilizes the Hospital-Specific Prospective DSH UPL Analyses to limit DSH payments in excess of estimated hospital uncompensated care costs for the SFY under review.
 Hospitals potentially qualifying to receive DSH payments that are projected to exceed the hospital's Prospective DSH UPL are notified and provided an opportunity to submit additional information to better estimate uncompensated care costs and related revenues for the SFY under review.

-6. How does CMS' December 31, 2018 rescission of FAQs 33 and 34 impact the Medicaid SPRY 2017 Medicaid DSH Report12?
+6. How does CMS' December 31, 2018 rescission of FAQs 33 and 34 impact the Medicaid SPRY 2018 Medicaid DSH Report12?

 DHS intends to continue following CMS' guidance on Medicaid DSH Report requirements.
-In line with CMS' guidance, DHS intends to include these non-Medicaid revenues in the Medicaid SPRY 2017 Medicaid DSH Report for hospital services furnished after June 2, 2017.
+In line with CMS' guidance, DHS included these non-Medicaid revenues in the SPRY 2019 Medicaid DSH Report and intends to continue including them in the Medicaid SPRY 2020 Medicaid DSH Report.